ORScenPlg/VEWiki/docs/03-Chapter.md

 All VisionEval models share a standard geography framework.
 Although models are applied at different scales, sharing a common geographic definition enables modules to be more readily shared between models and will inform the required input data.
 The standard geography framework specifies levels of geographical units, their names, their relative sizes, and the hierarchical relationships between them.
 It is flexible in that it allows geographical boundaries to be determined by the user.

-VisionEval operates with a zonal geography, using zones or districts at the most granular level..
+VisionEval operates with a zonal geography, using zones or districts at the most granular level.

 Following is the definition of the geographic structure of the VisionEval model system: